-You can get away with planting bulbs and tubers in late winter and early spring in my zone.
-For the best results, you’ll want to plant them in late fall after the first frost.
+You can get away with planting bulbs and tubers in my zone in late winter and early spring.
+You’ll want to plant them in late fall after the first frost for the best results.
 But when I moved into our new house during the springtime, I couldn’t wait to get my tubers and bulbs into the ground.

 Learning to Plant Bulbs and Tubers